quickwit-oss/tantivy/doc/src/index-fileformats.md

 ### Endianness
-By default integers and floats are serialized with little indian order.
-In some specific cases, Tantivy uses big indian, the documentation will explicitely indicates when big indian is used.
+By default integers and floats are serialized with little endian order.
+In some specific cases, Tantivy uses big indian, the documentation will explicitely indicates when big endian is used.

 ### Composite file structure
 [Source](../../src/common/composite_file.rs)

-All segment files needs to store data for each field except for tomstone file (.del).
+All segment files needs to store data for each field except for tombstone file (.del).
 In this case, a footer is added which stores for each field an offset that indicates the starting point (or file address) of its data.

 ```
 Footer --> {{field_offset, field_file_address}^num_field, num_field, footer_len}